- (The) Academy of Special Needs Planner

-With more than 50,000 members, the Federación nacional de los ciegos is the largest and most influential membership organization of blind people in the United States.
+With more than 50,000 members, the Federación Nacional de los ciegos is the largest and most influential membership organization of blind people in the United States.
 The NFB improves blind people’s lives through advocacy, education, research, technology, and programs encouraging independence and self-confidence.
 It is the leading force in the blindness field today and the voice of the nation's blind.
-The NFB has affiliates in all fifty states plus Washington D.C. and Puerto Rico, and over seven hundred local chapters.
+The NFB has affiliates in all fifty states plus Washington D.C. and Puerto Rico and over seven hundred local chapters.
 (See also Indiana Chapter)

-We are a national program that provides information (printed, by email, phone and workshops) on disability issues for Native family members who have children with disabilities and the professional who work with them.
-We provide workshops on and off reservations to Tribes, Nations and Clans on Disability Laws and Parent Leadership.
+We are a national program that provides information (printed, by email, phone, and workshops) on disability issues for Native family members who have children with disabilities and the professional who work with them.
+We provide workshops on and off reservations to Tribes, Nations, and Clans on Disability Laws and Parent Leadership.
 Our services for families are at no cost to family members.
 We hope to give Indian families a voice that will impact the special education process.
 NIPIC is a non-profit organization, funded by a grant from the US Department of Education.
 Our board consists of a majority of Indian family members who themselves are Indian parents who have children/young adults with disabilities.
-We also have representation of individuals from organizations around the United States that serve Indian families.
+We also have the representation of individuals from organizations around the United States that serve Indian families.

 National Information Center for Children & Youth with Disabilities/National Dissemination Center for Children with Disabilities (NICHCY)

 The National Dissemination Center for Children with Disabilities (NICHCY) provides information to the nation on: disabilities in children and youth; programs and services for infants, children, and youth with disabilities; IDEA, the nation's special education law; No Child Left Behind, the nation's general education law; and research-based information on effective practices for children with disabilities.
 Anyone can use our services—families, educators, administrators, journalists, students.
-There special focus is children and youth (birth to age 22).
+Their special focus is children and youth (birth to age 22).